 But she finds she’s also fighting against stereotypes:

 “There are certain preconceived notions individuals have when they see a fifty year old woman working.
 They assume I am a Barista or a Bookkeeper.
-We are in the coffee roasting and tea blending business, with a solid ecommerce business, hundreds of wholesale accounts, and two very busy retail cafes in the Bay Area.
+We are in the coffee roasting and tea blending business, with a solid ecommerce business, wholesale accounts, and very busy retail cafes in the Bay Area.
 There is still a preconceived notion that a man runs the company, and they never expect it to be me.”

 What wisdom does she have to share with aspiring entrepreneurs at any age?